Manage Your Family Like a Business

 Growing your wealth is not just about keeping up with your budget and investing some money in the stock market.
 To achieve financial independence, you need to have a solid plan, and that starts with better decision making.

-Today on the show the guys talk to Douglas McCormick- Army veteran, entrepreneur and author of Family Inc. He teaches us about managing your family finances like a business and how to use business principles to maximize your wealth.
+Today on the show the guys talk to Douglas McCormick- Army veteran, entrepreneur, and author of Family Inc. He teaches us about managing your family finances like a business and how to use business principles to maximize your wealth.

-Many Americans of all ages struggle with financial.
+Many Americans of all ages struggle with finances.
 Douglas wrote Family Inc to provide everyone a straightforward and holistic way to manage their money and build wealth for their future.
 He wants to empower people to strive for financial independence and give them the education to make the right decisions.

 Appoint a CFO: